goatslacker/alt/README.md

 All store instances returned by `alt.createStore` will have the following methods:

 `listen` is meant to be used by your View components in order to await changes made to each store.
+It returns a function you can use to un-listen to your store.

 ```js
 locationStore.listen((data) => {